anhinga/fluid/Id_Mult_for_LSTM_GRU_MGU.md

 memory among other things.
-For example, a neuron with the identity activation function and with its output connected to its own input with weight one works as an accumulator of all other contribution from other neurons connected to its input.
+For example, a neuron with the identity activation function and with its output connected to its own input with weight one works as an accumulator of all other contributions from other neurons connected to its input.

 Bilinear neurons are also useful for many purposes.
 For example, consider a neuron with two inputs, with each